jackagoldman/Forest_Snow_Fire/README.md

 - Direct and indirect effects of forest structure, snow-free date, and duration on wildfire burn severity in the boreal forest

-`The authors request that you cite the above article or the Zenodo repository when using these data or modified code to prepare a publication.`
+`The authors request that you cite the above article when using these data or modified code to prepare a publication.`

 The files contained by this repository are numbered sequentially in the order they appear in our data analysis and figure generation workflow, each of which is described below.